-The answer is: I don't know!
+The answer is: I don’t know!
 Maybe?
 Or maybe not.
-But I can say that dual-screen devices do have the potential, especially in terms of productivity.
+But I can say that dual-screen devices do have the potential, especially when it comes to productivity.
 This potential, however, can only be enabled through great apps and ecosystem that are tailored for the device.
 So it really depends on the developers at Microsoft as well as third-party developers.

 Ummmm.
 The thick border kinda suck, and I think it’s really not too hard to make devices with smaller border.
 Why Microsoft didn’t?
 I don’t know.

 But what about the hinge in the middle?
 Well, it’s thick, and it’s ugly.
 But given that the screen is made of glass, there isn’t many good ways to avoid that, I guess.

 What I specifically like about the design of Neo is the keyboard and the “TouchBar-like” thingy.
 I really like how the keyboard can slide over and turn the bottom screen into a trackpad, and how the top part of the bottom screen just kinda blend with the keyboard.
 Well, at least way better than a TouchBar.